dushriane/Brain_INTO_Commit/README.md

 ![rank and dense rank](https://github.com/user-attachments/assets/1716839f-198c-4cc4-a4c4-cb8cf23744c3)

 ## USE IN REAL WORLD

-This type of query can be used in organizations when ranking employees based on a certain perfomance whether sales or otherwise
+This type of query can be used in organizations when ranking employees based on a certain performance, whether sales or otherwise